dreadflopp/dreadsskyrimbuild/content/changelog/Guide changelog.md

 #### ENB

-* ENB Light
 * Deadly Spell Impacts Transparency Fix for ENB

 ### Moved

 #### Models & Textures - Weapons and Armors

- * moved to the new category *Models & Textures - Weapons and Armors* from *Models & Textures*.
+ * Moved the following mod to the new category *Models & Textures - Weapons and Armors* from *Models & Textures*.
   * RUSTIC ARMOR and WEAPONS SE HQ
   * Armor Mesh Fixes SE
   * aMidianBorn stormcloak officer armour